Contents

 How will the disposable vape ban affect adult vapers in the UK?

 The above research, understandably, leaves advocates such as ourselves concerned about the impact a ban would have on current vapers.
+93% of Evapo customers report that they have quit or reduced smoking since getting started with a vape kit, and 75% of them point to vaping, including disposables, as a key factor for success in their stop smoking journey.
 However, it also raises concerns that a ban may remove or impact the choices of future vapers, who might no longer see vaping as a viable way to stop smoking.

 The potential to spread misconceptions around vaping